Skip to content

 }

-Any components imported and nested in page file will inherit the cache behavior of page.
+Any components imported and nested in page file are part of the cache output associated with the page.

 app/page.tsx